Edit

 The Learn tab contains links to documentation.

-The Billing tab contains information about your account and plan.
+The Billing tab contains information about your account and license.

-The Settings tab contains various settings for the cient application.
+The Settings tab contains various settings for the client application.

-When your subscription plan is active, you can select a channel in the Updates panel and install the engine.
-If your plan is not active, you can renew it here.
+When your license is active, you can select a channel in the Updates panel and install the engine.
+If you do not have a license you can get one here.

 The default channel will contain the current stable build, which does not change.
 You can select a newer version and receive more frequent updates, but the releases will not be as thoroughly tested.
 If you want to switch channels, uninstall the engine and select a new channel to install.